 Erie ranks seventh place in the 2020 J.D.
 Power Auto Claims Study out of 24 eligible ranking positions, in which its customer satisfaction score is 880 out of 1,000 points.
 Similarly, Erie scores 880 out of 1,000 in the 2020 J.D.
 Power U.S. Insurance Shopping Study.

-Erie has an A+ rating with the BBB, however, the Erie Insurance customer rating on BBB is poor, at less than 2 out of 5 stars.
-Erie also has a complaint index of 1.68 from the National Association of Insurance Commissioners, which is higher than average.
+Erie also has a complaint index of 1.10 from the National Association of Insurance Commissioners, which is slightly higher than average.
 The company’s financial rating is an A+ by A.M.
 Best, indicating Erie has superior financial health.

 Additional policies offered by Erie